kabirnayeem99/AlarmForSalat/README.md

 # AlarmForSalat
 Salat time reminder application built with Kotlin for Android.

+## Todo

+* Need to fix taking too much time loading alarms
+* Reloading maps with each tab change
+* Need to initialise TimeZoneMap only once and with each location change

 Type   | Files | Lines
 -------|-------|------------